Skip to main content

 Decreasing Inventory

-"My outlook for the Jacksonville real estate market in early 2026 is that buyer demand will continue to be healthy, and only increase going forward as the Fed is likely to continue with additonal rate cuts heading into the new year.
+"My outlook for the Jacksonville real estate market thru year-end 2026 is that buyer demand will continue to be healthy.
 I also expect our Jacksonville home price appreciation to be much less going forward and think we’ll likely see appreciation more in the 1% - 5% range.

 Fort Lauderdale